Olatubosun/rocksdb.docs/RocksDB-Repairer.md

 ## Overview

 Repairer does best effort recovery to recover as much data as possible after a disaster without compromising consistency.
 It does not guarantee bringing the database to a time consistent state.
+Note: Currently there is a limitation that un-flushed column families will be lost after repair.
+This would happen even if the DB is in healthy state.

 ## Usage